ryanfrohar/compressive-sensing/README.md

 #### Files in the HDL folder:
 * Arty-S7-50-Master.xdc - This is a contraint file which contains a list of the FPGA's pins which connect to the physical pin on the board.
-* inputSensor.v - This file implements the input pin from which the FPGA is connect to the Raspberry Pi.
-* inputSensorTest.v -
 * target.txt-
 * fpgaDesign.v -
 * sending.v -